 Brittany is a member of the Milwaukee County Race, Equity, and Procedural Justice Committee, which is tasked with planning an annual conference for legal system partners to continue an ongoing discussion of the intersection of race within the criminal legal system.
 Brittany also serves on the “Just Us” Book Club subcommittee, which provides a platform to engage in more frequent conversations about race and our legal system through thought-provoking literature.

 Brittany earned her B.S. from Marquette University and her J.D. from Marquette University Law School.
-She lives in Wauwatosa with her husband, Ryan.
+She lives in Wauwatosa.
 When Brittany is not on the bench, you might find her at a yoga class or having dinner at one of Milwaukee’s newest restaurants.